 Getting involved in writing a community plan, and helping to implement it during a flood, will help save lives and minimise the damage and distress flooding can cause.
 A community flood plan sets out:

 As part of your plan you may wish to identify certain skills or equipment that residents have that may be of use to your community.
+Or you may wish to identify a group of volunteers that can help communicate between the flood plan co-ordinators and local residents.
 The link below leads to a letter that can be adapted to suit your needs.

 It’s also important to understand the role that each responding organisation plays during a flood and therefore who you need to make contact with before, during and after.